Framework for Terms Used in Research of Reserve and Resilience

 We also include a summary table and project summaries which both describe the awarded pilot studies and how they incorporate the operational research definitions suggested by the Framework.

-The Collaboratory on Research Definitions for Reserve and Resilience in Cognitive Aging and Dementia was established in 2019 to institute a three-year process of developing consensus definitions and research guidelines for cognitive reserve and related concepts.
-The present document is the result of and iterative process including three large annual Workshops, input from focused workgroups, extensive participation and consultation of over 45 selected expert investigators who utilize multiple research approaches and study both humans and nonhumans.
-In addition, the framework benefited from input provided by over 100 participants in the Collaboratory workshops.
+The Collaboratory on Research Definitions for Reserve and Resilience in Cognitive Aging and Dementia was funded by the National Institute on Aging of the National Institutes of Health in the USA and established in 2019 as a three-year process of developing consensus definitions and research guidelines for cognitive reserve and related concepts.
+The present document is the result of an iterative process including three large annual Workshops, input from focused workgroups, and the extensive participation and consultation of over 40 selected, international expert investigators who utilize multiple research approaches and study both humans and nonhumans.
 Here we present a framework that includes definitions for three concepts, cognitive reserve, brain maintenance and brain reserve, along with suggested operational definitions to help guide the design of research investigating these concepts.
+We also include resilience as an overarching term that subsumes all of the concepts presented.

 Our intention is not to limit the creativity or ingenuity of investigators, or to claim that the framework presents the only way to investigate these important concepts.
 We hope to encourage research that provides either evidence-based support for these concepts or that presents data that cannot be accommodated by the proposed operational definitions of these concepts.
 We also hope that referring to this framework will facilitate collaboration and comparison of findings across studies and species.

-The Collaboratory also sponsored 12 studies that were intended to implement the suggested research guidelines.
-This disparate set of studies incorporates humans and nonhumans, as well as multiple approaches including epidemiologic, neuroimaging, and intervention.
-We include a table that summarizes the projects and how they incorporate the framework presented here.
-The full descriptions of the pilot projects are in the supplementary appendix.
-Our hope is that the presentation of how the study designs incorporated the suggested framework will provide useful real-world examples.
+The Collaboratory also sponsored 12 studies that were intended to implement the suggested research guidelines and thus provide experimental examples of their operational utility.
+This disparate set of studies incorporates humans and nonhumans, as well as multiple approaches including epidemiologic, neuroimaging, and interventions.
+We include descriptions of the pilot projects as well as a table that summarizes the projects and how they incorporate the framework presented here.
+These provide useful real-world examples that illustrate how study designs can incorporate the suggested framework.

 Our hope for this framework is that the use of a common vocabulary and operational definitions will facilitate even greater progress in understanding the factors that are associated with successful aging.

 - Property of the brain refers to multiple potential mechanisms including molecular, cellular and network levels.
-The working hypothesis is that these mechanisms help cope with or compensate for brain changes and brain injury or disease.
+The working hypothesis is that these mechanisms help cope with or compensate for brain changes and the consequences of brain injury or disease.

 - These mechanisms can be characterized via biological or cognitive-experimental approaches.

-- Better than expected cognitive performance ideally refers to trajectories measured longitudinally.
+- Better than expected cognitive performance refers to differences ideally measured longitudinally.

 CR can be influenced by multiple genetic and environmental factors, operating at various points or continuously across the lifespan.